Check Battery Cycle Count on a Mac

 - Pull down the Apple menu and choose “About this Mac”

-- Now choose “System Report”, this will launch an app called “System Information”
+- This will launch an app called “System Information”

 - Under Hardware, select “Power”